 the interpretation of performance and other information from the school;

-the school's self evaluation;
+the school's self-evaluation;

-the pre-inspection visit to the school and discussions with the headteacher, governors, teachers and others; and
+the pre-inspection visit to the school and discussions with the headteacher, governors and staff; and

 the views of parents, pupils and others involved in the school's work.

 The commentary should provide the inspection team with a brief but clear analysis of the main features of the school, well-supported hypotheses for the team to test and further issues that will need exploring during the inspection.
 The pre-inspection commentary should indicate clearly how the hypotheses lead to the particular emphases of the inspection.
-Team inspectors must have a copy of the pre-inspection commentary well in advance of the inspection.
+Team inspectors must have a copy of the pre-inspection commentary sufficiently in advance of the inspection for the team to prepare thoroughly.

 Before the inspection begins, the registered inspector must send the pre-inspection commentary to the school and, prior to or early in the inspection, discuss the commentary with the headteacher and, if practical, the chair of governors.
 This gives the school the opportunity to contribute evidence focused on the issues for inspection, and to become involved in constructive dialogue about the inspection and its findings.